Eyes on Me (Faye Wong song): Covers and other versions

 In 2004, a Japanese version sung by Manami Kiyota titled "Summer Album" (夏のアルバム, "Natsu no Arubamu") with lyrics by Kazushige Nojima was included on Final Fantasy Song Book: Mahoroba.
 The original song was also covered by Angela Aki for release on her 2006 single "Kokoro no Senshi", with minor grammatical changes.
-In an Excite Japan interview, Aki said that her version 'shed light on "Eyes on Me"'.

-Covers by Kanon and Susan Calloway were also made; these singers also collaborated with Nobuo Uematsu on The Last Story and Final Fantasy XIV respectively.
+In an Excite Japan interview, Aki said Uematsu had told her that her version 'shed light on "Eyes on Me"'.
+Covers by Kanon and Susan Calloway were also created.
 The singer MayBee covered a Korean language version of the song.